 The Coordinating Committee

-- Bring their expertise and experience to actively help build the MAHB.
+Members of the MAHB Coordinating Committee bring their expertise and experience to actively help build the MAHB as an organization.

 - Erik Assadourian: Senior Fellow, Worldwatch Institute; Director of Transforming Cultures Project and Co-Director of State of the World 2013and 2012